kalaksi/lightkeeper/README.md

 **Extensive keyboard shortcuts**.

-*NOTE: this is currently a pre-release and still has bugs and is missing some features.
+*NOTE: Lightkeeper is currently in beta and still has bugs and is missing some features.
 Documentation is also not yet complete.*

 <br />
 <br />